TRASH TO TREASURE – THE ULTIMATE GUIDE TO RE-PURPOSING JUNK

 AND OTHER STUFF YOU CAN’T THROW OUT

-A really quick and easy way to transform jewellery and other odd bits are to put a magnet on the back.
+A really quick and easy way to transform jewellery and other odd bits is to put a magnet on the back.
 Now you have a lovely (and useful) way to display it.

 - EVERYTHING FRAMES